What is the COVID-19 vaccine policy at Simmons?

 Where can students eat on campus?

 Masks can be removed while consuming food or drink in designated dining areas, but should be replaced promptly.
 To help prevent the spread of COVID-19, food is not allowed in classroom spaces.
 Students and faculty may remove their mask to drink in the classroom, though masks must be promptly replaced.
 Food is discouraged in closed meeting spaces (i.e., conference rooms).
 Eating is allowed in Bartol Hall, Common Grounds, The Fens, at social events and activities while seated at a table, residential lounges and kitchens, personal offices and workspaces, and outdoors.
-This policy will be evaluated periodically throughout the year.
+Eating is also allowed in other lounge spaces and public seating areas if physical distancing from others is maintained.
 Signage about eating throughout campus buildings is forthcoming.

 What should I do if I see a student without a mask or violating a COVID-related policy?